 I love baking with my Grandma’s recipes, it brings back such wonderful memories of her and reminds me of what a fabulous cook she was!
-When I was thinking of the recipe for this blog post I could not go past using her shortcake recipe which partners perfectly with the gorgeous products from Tasti.
-Plus of course a few amendments of my own – I can hardly ever just leave a recipe alone, I always want to add a few elements!
+When I was thinking of the recipe for this blog post I could not go past using her shortcake recipe which partners perfectly with the gorgeous fruit mix plus of course a few amendments of my own – I can hardly ever just leave a recipe alone, I always want to add a few elements!

 I could add orange zest to just about everything, it is one of my favourite flavours, in fact if you wanted something a bit more special again you could always add it to the pastry base!